 DO make sure your surrogacy contract covers all the specific financial terms of the arrangement, rather than relying on simply working things out as you go along.

 DON’T forego the escrow account just to save money.
 While some friends and family members may feel comfortable enough to handle payments directly between themselves, most independent matches should proceed using an escrow account for the surrogate’s financial protection.

 You can also read more about mistakes to avoid in independent surrogacy arrangements over at surrogacy consultant Sharon Lamothe’s blog.

-If you would like to learn more about the reasonably priced legal assistance that my firm can provide for your independent surrogacy arrangement, please contact me at the Law Office of Catherine Tucker.
+If you would like to learn more about the reasonably priced legal assistance that my firm can provide for your independent surrogacy arrangement, please contact me at New Hampshire Surrogacy Law.